jinhongjung/pyrwr/README.md

 # pyrwr
-Python Implementation for Random Walk with Restart (RWR)
+Python Implementation for Random Walk with Restart (RWR).

 # Todo
 - [x] to implement a function for reading an input graph